shailscript/personal-website/README.md

 # Personal Website

-This is my personal website which is live on [shailendra.shukla.com](https://shailendrashukla.com) right now.
+This is my website, which is live on [shailscript.com](https://shailscript.com).
-This is outdated so I am working on a new repository to build a better website, which can better showcase my skills and projects.
+This is outdated, so I am working on a new repository to build a better website that can showcase my skills and projects better.